SagarPawar606/GSTinvoicer/README.md

    repeatedly for each invoice
 * Standard format followed for GST invoice template
 * Print/Save with a single click
-* Totally free of cost invoice generation
+* Totally free of cost invoice generation.

 ## Tech